mnr/writing-wip/dimensions_living_book/remotemonitor.md

 # Tech Support {.unnumbered}

-I'm hanging out with Greta, my mother-in-law, at her apartment in the memory care unit of Dimensions Senior Living.
+I'm hanging out with Greta, my mother-in-law, at her apartment in the memory care unit of Evergreen Meadows Senior Community.
 I'm reading to her when my phone rings.

 It's from area code 503 - a long distance call from my home state of Oregon.
 I don't recognize the number, so I suspect a spammer.
 But, Greta and I could use a laugh so I answer and put the call on speaker phone.